Skip to main content

 At no stage is a candidate to contact an examiner directly.

-Reapplying examination requirements
+Reapplying exam requirements

 Guidelines for new and existing candidates can be found here.

-Blueprinting for Certificate of competence examinations
+Blueprinting for Certificate of competence exam

-Blueprinting is an important process in the development and administration of Certificate of Competence examinations.
+Blueprinting is an important process in the development and administration of Certificate of Competence exams.
 It ensures a comprehensive and fair assessment of candidates' skills and knowledge.

-Written examinations
+Written exam

 • The blueprint identifies essential questions linked to essential competencies.